anivar/mozilla-ai-protocol-bridge/README.md

 - **A2A** (Google → Linux Foundation): Great for agents, limited tool access
 - **ACP** (AGNTCY/Linux Foundation): Enterprise-ready, but new ecosystem

-I'm solving this by building enterprise AI infrastructure that corporations can trust:
+I'm working on making these protocols work together with enterprise needs in mind:
-- **Cryptographic identity** for every agent and tool interaction
+- Adding cryptographic identity (Ed25519) to existing protocols
-- **Audit trails** built into the protocol layer
+- Building audit trails into the bridge layer
-- **Compliance-ready** with W3C standards
+- Following W3C standards for interoperability
-- **Zero-trust architecture** where every call is verifiable
+- Exploring zero-trust patterns for agent interactions

 ## Protocol Integration Approach